-Plath continues to poke fun at herself in this line by referring to herself as a “fat purse.”
-She probably did feel a bit overstuffed, but what is somewhat troubling is how she refers to her unborn child: “money’s new-minted.”
+Plath continues to poke fun at herself in this line by referring to herself as a “fat purse”.
+She probably did feel a bit overstuffed, but what is somewhat troubling is how she refers to her unborn child: “Money’s new-minted”.

 The latter seems more likely given her tumultuous relationship with the child’s father, but it’s unclear to what extent this preyed on Plath’s mind.

 I’m a means, a stage, a cow in calf.

 The poet begins to explore some of her more ambivalent feelings toward pregnancy in this line.
-She feels like “a means,” something that is used to achieve someone else’s goal.
-She is “a stage,” a place for other lives to play out, and “a cow in calf,” a beast of burden used to produce meat and milk.
+She feels like “a means”, something that is used to achieve someone else’s goal.
+She is “a stage”, a place for other lives to play out, and “a cow in calf”, a beast of burden used to produce meat and milk.

 The second implication of this line comes from the “cow in calf” metaphor.
 What is the destiny of a calf?
 Calves are, at best, routinely taken from their mothers’ teats and sold.
 At worst, they are eaten.
 Plath clearly had some anxiety about her child’s fate.

-As aforementioned, ‘Metaphors’ was written while Plath was pregnant with her first child and published in 1959.
+As aforementioned, ‘Metaphors’ was written while Sylvia Plath was pregnant with her first child and published in 1959.
 Freida Rebecca Hughes, daughter of Plath and her then-husband Ted Hughes, was born April 1, 1960.
 Plath’s relationships with her children are generally regarded as her happiest and healthiest, despite the ambivalence displayed in this particular piece.

 It’s also worth noting that apportion was more or less illegal in the US until 1973.
 The FDA didn’t approve the first oral contraceptive for women until 1960 (after the publication of this poem).
 It’s possible that these factors contributed to the lack of control Plath expressed in the final lines.